Naminiges/octatix/README.md

 ### Bug / Feature Request

-If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly message an issue to octatix@gmail.com by including your search query and the expected result.
+If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly message an issue to [octatix/issue](https://github.com/Naminiges/octatix/issues) by including your search query and the expected result.

-If you'd like to request a new function, feel free to do so by messaging an issue octatix@gmail.com.
+If you'd like to request a new function, feel free to do so by sending an issue at [octatix/issue](https://github.com/Naminiges/octatix/issues).
 Please include sample queries and their corresponding results.

 ## Built with